foogao/bluemp/README.md

 This SDK is inspired by BlueMP official PHP SDK.

-Currently, we only implemented three methods for now.
+Currently, we only implemented three methods.

 1. getAuthorizeURL
 2. getAccessToken